Mike Vrabel: Tennessee Titans

 On January 20, 2018, Vrabel was hired as the head coach of the Tennessee Titans on a five-year deal.
 On September 16, 2018, Vrabel beat the Houston Texans 20–17 in Week 2 for his first career win as a head coach.
-On September 30, 2018, he led the Titans to a 26–23 overtime victory over the defending champion Philadelphia Eagles in a Week 4 upset.
+On September 30, 2018, he led the Titans to a 26–23 overtime victory over the defending Super Bowl champion Philadelphia Eagles in a Week 4 upset.
 On November 11, 2018, Vrabel beat his former longtime coach Bill Belichick and the New England Patriots in a 34–10 Week 10 victory.
 Under Vrabel, the Titans' defense improved from the 13th-ranked defense in 2017 to the eighth-ranked defense in 2018.
 Vrabel and the Titans narrowly missed the playoffs by one game and finished the 2018 season with a 9–7 record.

-The 2019 season saw the Titans once again finish 9–7; however, this would be enough to make the playoffs as a sixth seed.
+The 2019 season saw the Titans again finish 9–7; however, this would be enough to make the playoffs as a sixth seed.
 During a 16–0 shutout loss to the Denver Broncos in Week 6, Vrabel elected to bench quarterback Marcus Mariota in favor of Ryan Tannehill, a move that led to the Titans winning seven of their final ten games despite starting 2–4.

-In the Wild Card Round, Tennessee upset the defending Super Bowl champion New England Patriots 20–13, led by running back Derrick Henry's 204 yards from scrimmage, to advance to the Divisional Round.
-The Titans pulled off another upset against the top-seeded Baltimore Ravens, winning 28–12 behind another breakout performance from Henry with 202 scrimmage yards along with a passing touchdown on a trick play.
-With the victory, the Titans advanced to their first AFC Championship in seventeen seasons, where they were eliminated by the eventual Super Bowl LIV champion Kansas City Chiefs 35–24.
-For his work in the 2021-22 NFL season, he was named the AP Coach of the Year.
+In the Wild Card Round, Tennessee upset the defending Super Bowl champion New England Patriots on the road 20–13, led by running back Derrick Henry's 204 yards from scrimmage, to advance to the Divisional Round.
+The Titans pulled off another upset in the Divisional Round against the #1-seed Baltimore Ravens, winning 28–12 behind another breakout performance from Henry with 202 scrimmage yards along with a passing touchdown on a trick play.
+With the victory, the Titans advanced to their first AFC Championship in 17 seasons, where they were eliminated by the eventual Super Bowl LIV champion Kansas City Chiefs 35–24.

+In the 2020 season, the Titans finished 11–5 and won the AFC South for the first time since 2008.
+However, they would fall to the Ravens 20–13 in the Wild Card Round.

+In the 2021 season, Vrabel led the Titans to a 12–5 record and the #1 overall seed in the AFC, securing a bye to the Divisional Round.
+In the Divisional Round, they lost to the Cincinnati Bengals 19–16.
+For his work that season, Vrabel was named the AP Coach of the Year.

+In the 2022 season, the Titans started 7–3, putting them in a prime position to secure a playoff spot.
+However, the team lost seven straight games and ended up missing the playoffs at 7–10.

+After the 2023 season, which ended with a 6–11 record, Vrabel was dismissed from the Titans.

+Cleveland Browns

+After not landing a coordinator or head coaching job in the offseason, Vrabel signed a one-year contract with the Cleveland Browns as a coaching and personnel consultant on March 15, 2024.